Would you ever drive a pink Lexus? Probably not.

 Once again: there is nothing more beautiful than a natural floor.
 Why do you want an apple that looks like a banana?

-As of January 1st, 2017, I do not answer my phone.
-All inquiries to be made via the contact form.
+As of January 1st, 2017, I do not answer my phone (most of the times).
+All inquiries to be made via my email on the contact page.

 The last thing you want me to do when I'm working on your floor is to answer calls and send emails.